JohnENoonan/touch-eases/README.md

 ![Usage with a lookup chop](documentatio/lookupExample.png)

-You can either copy and paste the component into your touch file or use the released `eases.tox` file available in in `./release` or from the release pages
+You can either copy and paste the component into your touch file or use the released `eases.tox` file available in in `./release` or from the [release page](https://github.com/JohnENoonan/touch-eases/releases).

 ### Adding New Functions
 To add a new function, simply edit `src/scripts/easesExt.py` and create the new function following the following syntax: